lich4/ChargeLimiter/Readme.md

 * Use a charger of lower Watt to charge.
 * Use a heat dissipation or sth.

+How can I debug CL myself when sth. goes wrong?
+* View the data in 5min chart and the log(/var/root/aldente.log) to verify the history data of charge/discharge.

+How to find out power killer App with CL?
+*  Open the App or enable some system feature, wait some time, and view the data in 5min chart or Amperage in Helium App to find out the killer.

 ## Compatibility

 Please test battery compatibility before using CL, stop and uninstall CL if unsupported